QuadballUK: Current competitive events and structure

 Currently QUK runs 6 major tournaments: the regional university Northern and Southern Cups, British Quidditch Cup, Development Cup, European Qualifier Tournament and the Community League.
 The two university regionals and the Community League are used to qualify teams for the British Quidditch Cup with teams that fail to qualify instead eligible to compete at the Development Cup.

 Northern and Southern Cups (for university teams) and the UK-wide Community League (for community teams) are run as multiple 1 day fixtures over the season with teams divided into divisions of around 5 teams each that compete in a round-robin at each fixture.
 At the end of each fixture, the top team in each division is promoted to the division above and the bottom team in each division is relegated to the division below.

 The top 12 community teams and top 12 university teams after all fixtures qualify for British Quidditch Cup where they compete in separate university and community flights.
 The 12 university places are distributed proportionately between the Northern and the Southern regions based on the number of teams competing in each.

 The Development Cup allows any team that does not qualify for BQC to compete, with its main aim being to allow teams with little competitive experience the opportunity to play other teams of a similar level competitively.
 The first Development Cup encouraged experienced coaches to coach an attending team for the weekend in order to help them develop as a team.

-The European Qualifier Tournament is an opt-in tournament that is used to determine qualification for teams to represent the UK at European Quidditch Cup in Divisions 1 and 2 (based on the team's overall performance).
+The European Qualifier Tournament is an opt-in tournament that is used to determine qualification for teams to represent the UK at European Quadball Cup in Divisions 1 and 2 (based on the team's overall performance).
 Both community and university teams can attend with a maximum number of 20 teams.
 Rankings at the university regionals and Community League fixtures are used to determine attendance priority if more than this number of teams apply to compete.